nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/hillarys-project-requirements.md

 ## Setting up the codebase
 1. Follow the [steps](./creek-river-setup.md) for creating an api in column one (don't forget to create a gitignore file)
 1. Follow the [steps for creating the database](./creek-river-db-context.md) from column one.
-    - Note: For the many-to-many relationship between `Service` and `Appointments`, EF Core can create the extra table in the database without having an `AppointmentService` class in your .NET API.
-If you have a `Services` property on the `Appointment` class, and an `Appointments` property on the `Service` class, EF Core can infer the many-to-many relationship from that!
-You can try using this setup instead of an `AppointmentService` if you would like.
-Checkout [this](./hillarys-inferred-many-to-many.md) chapter for more details.
-Ask an instructor if this is still unclear.
 1. run `git init`
 1. run `git remote add origin` with the SSH address of the GH repo you created with the issue tickets
 1. create a `client` directory inside the project